HaleyASU/shooters-shoot-machine-learning/README.md

 # shooters-shoot-machine-learning

-🏀 NBA Shot Prediction Project: Shot Quality & Outcome Modeling Welcome to our final project for [Bootcamp Name or Class], where we analyze NBA shot data to build a machine learning model that predicts shot outcomes and uncovers patterns in shooting performance across the league.
+🏀 NBA Shot Prediction Project: Shot Quality & Outcome Modeling Welcome to our final project for our Data Analytics and Visualizations Bootcamp, where we analyze NBA shot data to build a machine learning model that predicts shot outcomes and uncovers patterns in shooting performance across the league.
 Our goal is to combine statistical analysis with data storytelling to evaluate what makes a high-quality shot and how different features affect the likelihood of success.

 📁 Project Structure